RaT0M/sar-pre-processing/docs/04_Prior_preprocessing.rst

    sm_climatology_stdev.save('CCI_SM_climatology_stdev_eur.nc')

 Further pre-processing steps are subsetting, merging means and standard deviation files and inverting the latitudes of the climatology data.
-A subset of the data for Europe may be provided to speed up extraction time.
+A subset of the data (e.g. for Europe) may be provided to speed up extraction time.
 This could be easily created with *ncks*'s command line interface (CLI) via:

 .. code::